octo-technology/OpenTezos/docs/michelson/instructions.md

 The `LAMBDA` instruction pushes a function on top of the stack.

-It requires three parameters:
+It requires three arguments:
-- the type of the given parameter
+- the type of the function argument
 - the type returned by the function
 - the sequence of instructions associated with the function (code of the function)